geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Kotlin is Java, had it been designed in the past few years instead of having 20 years of legacy.
 Kotlin is Scala, had it been designed to be a productivity powerhouse instead of an academic language.

 It is pragmatic, elegant and with a very few footguns.
-I would be really painful for me to start a new project with Java instead of Kotlin.
+It would be really painful for me to start a new project with Java instead of Kotlin.

 ## Postgres